MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 export REGISTRY_NAME=${UNIQUE_VALUE}reg
 export DB_SERVER_NAME=${UNIQUE_VALUE}db
 export DB_NAME=demodb
-export DB_ADMIN=demouser
+export CLUSTER_NAME=${UNIQUE_VALUE}aks
-export DB_PASSWORD='<your desired password for the database server - for example, Secret123456>' export CLUSTER_NAME=${UNIQUE_VALUE}aks export AKS_NS=${UNIQUE_VALUE}ns
+export AKS_NS=${UNIQUE_VALUE}ns
 ```

 ### Create an Azure Database for PostgreSQL Flexible Server

 Azure Database for PostgreSQL Flexible Server is a fully managed database service designed to provide more granular control and flexibility over database management functions and configuration settings.
 This section shows you how to create an Azure Database for PostgreSQL Flexible Server instance using the Azure CLI.
-For more information, see [Quickstart: Create an Azure Database for PostgreSQL - Flexible Server instance using Azure CLI](/azure/postgresql/flexible-server/quickstart-create-server-cli).

 First, create a resource group to contain the database server and other resources by using the following command: